 by anthony on 04/12/10 at 10:37 pm

 Paul Rand is one of the greatest graphic designers that ever lived.
-The quality of his work was not only stunning, but it was deep in meaning.
-He is widely known for designing the logos of ABC, IBM, UPS, Westinghouse and many more.
+The quality of his work was not only stunning, but deep in meaning.
+He’s known for designing the logos of ABC, IBM, UPS and many more.
 This video gives us a glimpse of his design genius.

 “Design is the synthesis of form and content.”